lars-t-hansen/Jobanalyzer/sonalyze/MANUAL.md

 The `load` operation prints information about the load on the systems, collected from the sonar records.

+Run `sonalyze <operation> help` to get help about options for the specific operation.

 ### Overall operation

 The program operates by phases: